rsepassi/zigcoro/README.md

 Linux.
 As long as the coroutine stacks can all be resident in memory, performance is ~preserved.
 Verified that a Linux box with ~400GB of memory can spawn and swap between 100M simple coroutines without issue.

-## Current status

-*WIP as of 2023/08/28*

-Not ready for use.

-MVP todos:
-* Coroutines propagate errors on resume/next/await
-* Replace some panics/unreachables with errors where it makes sense

 ## Future work